Skill over Scale: The Case for Medium, Domain-Specific Models for SE

 \subsection{Modeling StackOverflow data}

-StackOverflow (SO) frequently releases `data dumps' of publicly available content (questions, answers, comments, etc.).
+SO frequently releases `data dumps' of publicly available content (questions, answers, comments, etc.).
 This, combined with its natural alignment of informative text and code, has made it a popular target for SE research.
-Numerous aspects of software engineering in have been studied on SO by researchers.
+Numerous aspects of SE have been studied on SO by researchers.
 For instance, one study scrutinized the interactions among developers on the platform \cite{wang2013empirical}, while another analyzed the themes and patterns in discussions on SO \cite{barua2014developers}.
-Working with StackOverflow data is not without challenges.
+Working with SO data is not without challenges.
 For one, the quality and structure of answers varies widely from post to post, with many answers being incomplete, containing errors, or lacking context.
 Another issue is the sheer volume of data on the platform, making it difficult to effectively navigate and identify high-quality task-relevant posts for specific study goals.
-To mitigate this, studies often focus on a narrow slice of the data, such as investigating the specific inquiries made by software engineers about Android testing on Stack Overflow \cite{villanes2017software}.
+To mitigate this, studies often focus on a narrow slice of the data, such as investigating the specific inquiries made by software engineers about Android testing on SO \cite{villanes2017software}.